department-of-veterans-affairs/ves-event-bus-developer-portal/docs/produce-events.md

         * **teamName** [required]: The name of the team that owns this forwarding system.
     * **retention** [optional]: This value represents the number of days that each event is retained for.
 It should be set to an integer.
 This property only needs to be set if your topic has a custom retention policy.
 If it is not set, the default of 7 days will be displayed.

 The `catalog.yaml` file will be validated against [this JSON schema](https://github.com/department-of-veterans-affairs/ves-event-bus-backstage-plugins/blob/main/plugins/event-kind-backend/src/schema/Event.schema.json).
 The required `spec.schema`, `spec.schemaCompatibilityMode`, and `spec.topics.brokerAddresses` fields included in this JSON schema will be auto-populated and should not be included in the `catalog-info.yaml` file.
 The optional `spec.averageDailyEvents` field will also be auto-populated and should not be included in the `catalog-info.yaml` file.

-3. Once your `catalog-info.yaml` file has been committed it will be automatically picked up after some time and the event will be viewable on [CODE VA](https://code.va.gov/) (must be on the VA network to view).
-If you would like the event to display quicker, log into [CODE VA](https://code.va.gov/) while on the VA network and follow the [default Backstage provided method](https://backstage.io/docs/features/software-catalog/#adding-components-to-the-catalog) for adding entries to the catalog.

 ## Logs